 - Smoked Pork Belly (If you want to make your own bacon awesomess)

 - Kale + Bacon Spaghetti

 - 8 oz Thick Cut Bacon (or as much as you want)

 - drizzle of water (about 1 tbsp per 1/2 lb of bacon)

 - Place the bacon on a foil-lined rimmed baking sheet.

 - Drizzle a little water over the bacon.

-- Place the bacon in a cold oven and turn it to 400 degrees (convection if you have it).
+- Place the bacon in a cold oven and turn it on to 400 degrees F (convection if you have it).

 - Set your timer for 20 minutes.
-This is just about all it should take if you have a 400 degree convection, but carefully watch it as cooking temperatures vary based on oven temp, bacon thickness and other factors.
+This is just about all it should take in a 400-degree convection, but carefully watch it as cooking temperatures vary based on oven temp, bacon thickness and other factors.

 - Carefully flip the bacon with tongs and rotate the sheet pan after about 20 minutes.

-- Finish cooking for another 5 to 10 more minutes; carefully keeping an eye on it as not to burn it.
+- Cook for 5 to 10 more minutes; keeping a close eye so it doesn’t burn.

 - Remove from the oven and place the bacon strips on a paper towel-lined plate and blot both sides to collect excess fat.

-- Keep warm for serving or refrigerate for re-heating to use later.
+- Keep warm for serving or refrigerate for re-heating for using later.

 - Can be made ahead